Three Ways to Enjoy Summer Camp as a Grown Up

 Eat at a nice restaurant

 Good food can transport you to another place.
 Whether it’s an evening dinner while the kids are at sleep away camp, or just a long lunch while the kids are at day camp, explore one of the fancier restaurants in Georgia.
-The Sun Dial is located at Level 72 of the Westin Peachtree Plaza hotel in downtown Atlanta, and it revolves ever so slightly, giving guests a 360-view of the city below.
+The Sun Dial is located at Level 72 of the Westin Peachtree Plaza hotel in downtown Atlanta, and it has an incredible 360-view of the city below.

 Adventurers will enjoy an escape to Italy via Macon and Natalia’s.
 Walk through the heavy wooden door to what feels like a Tuscan retreat, although the owner is actually from Abruzzo, Italy, on the other side of the boot.